tabatkins/roll/README.md

 	(Uses the `sumFaces(faces)` convenience function, also exported.)

-* `r.count((function|any) pred)`
+* `r.count((function|any) target)`

-	For each result in the Roll, calls `pred` on each face in the result, and replaces the result with the count of how many times it was truthy.
+	Replaces each result with a count of how many times a particular value appears among the result's faces, then combines identical counts together.

-	If `pred` isn't a function, just counts how many times the `pred` value appears.
+	If `target` is not a function, just counts how many times the `target` value appears among the faces.

+	If `target` is a function, calls it on each face, and counts how many times the function returns a truthy value.

 	For example, `Roll.nd(5, 10).count(x=>x>=8)`
-	returns a Roll with the chances of getting varying numbers of successes on a World of Darkness dice pool of 5d10.
+  	counts how many faces on each possibly roll of a 5d10 are 8 or higher (matching how to count successes on a World of Darkness dice pool), returning a roll with the chance of 0-5 successes.
+  	`Roll.nd(8, 6).count(6)` will count how many times a 6 shows up among 8d6.

 	(Uses the `countFaces(faces, pred)` convenience function, also exported.)

-* `r.replace((function|any) pred, (function|any) repl)`
+* `r.replace((function|any) target, (function|any) repl)`

-	For each result in the Roll, calls `pred` on each face in the result, and replaces it with `repl` if the predicate is truthy.
+	Replaces some of the faces on each result.
+	If `target` is not a function, it replaces any faces that match the target;
+	if it is, it calls `target(face)` and replaces any that return a truthy value.

-	If `repl` is a function, calls it with the face as well, and uses the return value;
+	If `repl` is not a function, it's used as the replacement for any valid targets;
-	otherwise just uses the value directly.
+	if it is, `repl(face)` is called, and the return value is used as the replacement.

 	For example, `Roll.nd(2,6).replace(x=>x<=2, Roll.d6)`
 	will replace any 1s and 2s in the 2d6 results with a fresh d6 roll.

-	(Uses the `replaceFaces(faces, pred, repl)` convenience function, also exported.)
+	(Uses the `replaceFaces(faces, target, repl)` convenience function, also exported.)

 * `r.advantage(int n=2, function key=sumFaces)`
 * `r.disadvantage(int n=2, function key=sumFaces)`